Terra relies on volunteers, financial and in-kind donations to offer services and support our teen parents.

-Terra has been delivering the Peers Educating Peers program for over 30 years as a prevention strategy to youth attending junior and senior high schools in the Edmonton area.
+Terra has been delivering the Peers Educating Peers program for over 30 years as a prevention strategy for junior and senior high school students in the Edmonton area.
 This program is a peer-led discussion on the realities and challenges of being a teen parent.
-Two or three young moms and/or dads that are currently connected with Terra lead an open, honest and engaging discussion with their peers.
-A facilitator from Terra also attends to lend support in guiding the conversation and conducting exercises to illustrate some of the unique challenges a young parent can face, such as financial limitation, social stigma, and legal responsibility.
-It is delivered to thousands of students annually across the Edmonton region.
+Young parents that are currently connected with Terra lead an open, honest and engaging discussion with their peers.
+A facilitator from Terra also attends to lend support in guiding the conversation and conducting exercises to illustrate some of the unique challenges a young parent can face, such as financial limitation, social stigma and legal responsibility.
+We deliver these presentations to thousands of students annually.

 We’re located at 9930 106 Street NW, Edmonton, Alberta.
 We are open 8:30-4:30 Mon-Fri.